-Chickpea Fries were definitely on my to-do list of favorite appetizers I had to make for myself and I did.
-They are incredibly fast and easy to make.
-It’s just like making Polenta Fries except I pan-fried these instead of baking them.
-My Chickpea Fries are large, crispy, spicy and addictive.
-I served them with a creamy dipping sauce.
-And I’ll let you guess who got the last one.
-Enjoy!
+Chickpea fries are incredibly fast and easy to make.
+It’s just like making polenta fries except you pan-fried these instead of baking them.
+They are large, crispy, spicy and addictive- especially when served with a creamy dipping sauce.

 - 2 cups water

 - 1 teaspoon Kosher salt

 - ½ teaspoon paprika